tiy-atx-ui-aug2015/ui-design-checklist/README.md

 - Create a root directory
 - Add a css folder with style.css and reset.css/normalize.css
 - Add an images folder
-- Add 1000 images
+- Keep css code organized, logical, and searchable

-- High five someone!
+# HTML
-- keep keep css code organized, logical, and searchable
+- Name your file index.html for the homepage